-The following error could be as a result of many other issues.
-In my case, I had no permission issue and have the environemnt and service accounts were all available and correctly configured to run the SPN command, yet it failed with the following error "FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
-Unable to locate account MBAM-IISAP-SVC"
+The following error could be a result of many other issues.
+In my case, I had no permission issue.
+The environment and service accounts were all available and correctly configured to run the SPN command.
+Yet it failed with the following error “FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
+Unable to locate account MBAM-IISAP-SVC”

-Note: If you do not have administrative rights to create SPNs, you must ask the Active Directory administrators in their Organisation Administrators in your organisation to create the SPN for you by using the following command.
+Note: If you do not have administrative rights to create SPNs, you must ask the Domain administrators in their Organisation Administrators in your organisation to create the SPN for you by using the following command.
 To set this for your NetBIOS hostname, use the command below.

 setspn.exe -S http/mbamserv1 techdirectarchi\MBAM-IISAP-SVC

 This will enable the MBAM server to authenticate communication from the Administration and Monitoring Website and the Self-Service Portal.
 You must register a Service Principal Name (SPN) for the hostname or FQDN under the domain account that you are using for the web application pool “in my case

 To see the list SPNs registered to target accounts for the specific server, please run the following.